Andrei Trifan

 Andrei Trifan is a former Moldovan footballer who played as a midfielder.

 Football career

 On 25 April 2015, Andrei Trifan made his professional debut with Zimbru Chișinău in a 2014–15 Moldovan National Division match against Dinamo Auto.

+Coach career

+On 1 August 2018, Andrei Trifan started his coach career in youth department at Zimbru Chișinău as a U12 head-coach.
+In 2020 he was appointed as a head-coach of U14 team at FC Zimbru Chișinău.
+In 2021 he was appointed as a Head of Youth department U9-U12 at FC Zimbru Chișinău.